iterative/mlem.ai/content/docs/command-reference/deploy/teardown.md

 # deploy teardown

-Stop and destroy deployed instance.
+Stop and destroy a deployment.

 ## Synopsis